-Mercedes-Benz created the V-Class MPV by thoroughly reworking its ageing Viano, which was starting to look a little long in the tooth alongside the newer Ford Tourneo Connect and Volkswagen T6 Caravelle, not to mention the left-wing choice - the Hyundai i800.
+The Mercedes V-Class MPV was crafted by thoroughly reworking the company's ageing Viano, which was starting to look a little long in the tooth alongside the newer Ford Tourneo Connect and Volkswagen T6 Volkswagen Caravelle, not to mention the left-wing choice - the Hyundai i800.

 The latest Mercedes materials, technology and infotainment are present and correct on the V-Class, while the exterior styling has been updated to incorporate the firm's two-blade grille incorporating the three-pointed star.

 The 2.1-litre diesel engine in the V-Class has been carried over from the previous model, but it was revised for 2015, with the entry-level 220 CDI version producing 160bhp and 280lb ft of torque.
 The 250d, tested here, produces 187bhp and 324lb ft.
 The CDI 220 emits 163g/km and is claimed to average 49.6mpg, while the 250 d emits 166g/km of CO2 and returns 44.8mpg combined respectively.

 Our V-Class test car was specified with seven individual seats in a two/two/three configuration, but a 'Long' model - 24.5cm longer - and the 'Extra Long' model - 47.5cm longer - with the latter fitted with eight individual seats as standard, are both also available.
 For 2017, Mercedes has expanded the V-Class range by offering a direct competitor to the Volkswagen California, in the shape of the Marco Polo.